Creative New Zealand And NZ On Air Creative Professionals Research Released

 The research shows how difficult operating within the gig economy can be, says NZ On Air’s Chief Executive, Cameron Harland.

-“Seventy one percent of practitioners consider themselves part of the gig economy and, of these, four out of five say it’s difficult to predict how much they will earn.
-However, it is uplifting to see that 80% of creative professionals are committed to their work – so it’s positive for New Zealand’s cultural life to see that most artists intend to still be practicing in five years’ time,” says Harland.
+“Seventy one percent of practitioners consider themselves part of the gig economy and of these four out of five say it’s difficult to predict how much they will earn.
+However, it is uplifting to see that 80% of creative professionals are committed to their work – so it’s positive for New Zealand’s cultural life to see that most artists intend to still be practicing in five years’ time,” says Cameron Harland.

 The research shows that female creative professionals earn significantly less than their male peers – $16,500 a year from creative income alone – a 32% disparity.
 Deaf or disabled artists earn on average $15,000 a year from creative income alone.
 The median hourly rate for creative professionals is $25.